Physical Therapy for Greater Trochanteric Pain Syndrome / Gluteal Tendinopathy / Hip Bursitis

 Greater Trochanteric Pain Syndrome exercises to avoid

-Early in the rehab process, you’ll want to avoid single-leg activities and exercises that load the gluteal tendons such as running, sprinting, bounding, kicking, skating, step ups, step downs, single leg squats, single leg RDL, etc. These exercises can place too much tension or strain on the gluteal tendons while the tissue is healing.
+Early in the rehab process, you’ll want to avoid single-leg activities and exercises that may excessively load the gluteal tendons such as running, sprinting, skating, step ups, step downs, single leg squats, single leg RDL, etc. These exercises can place too much tension or strain on the gluteal tendons while the tissue is healing.

 Pain Monitoring Model for Greater Trochanteric Pain Syndrome